Support Our Work

 761 hours: The time volunteer advocates spent meeting with Congress in 2016.
 That’s more than a month in congressional offices.

 As the Trump administration emphasizes enforcement and militarized borders, FCNL is building bipartisan support in Congress for compassionate immigration policies.
 We chair the Interfaith Immigration Coalition, leading lobbying among the faith community to ensure offices hear these voices strongly.
 We are working closely with Republican and Democratic senators to advance the bipartisan BRIDGE Act to protect young immigrants.
-The 18 young adults in our Advocacy Corps have brought more than 180 people into local congressional offices to share their stories and encourage members of Congress to speak against detrimental proposals and in favor of compassionate policies.

 Moving Congress on Climate Change